-We are currently receiving proposals for projects in Non-Natural Sciences and Engineering domains that align with BIOS² program’s objectives.
+We are currently receiving proposals for PhD projects in biodiversity science, and in non-Natural Sciences and Engineering domains that align with BIOS² program’s objectives.

 The BIOS² training program provides a framework to foster collaborative, multidisciplinary and cross-sectoral research.
 It focuses on training the next generation of highly qualified people in quantitative ecology as well as future actors and decision makers in the biodiversity science sector.
 The main objectives of the program are to widen opportunities and skill sets among students and increase their recruitment in Biodiversity science in the Canadian job market.